dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% instruction 'Now update `worker.m.css` and `workerContainer.m.css` to use `.root` and `.rootFixed` and then update the associated widgets to use the new selectors.' %}

-{% instruction 'When you are finished, click on toggle solution to see one possible result.' %}

-{% solution showsolution1 %}
 ```css
 /* workerContainer.m.css */
 .rootFixed {